strimzi/strimzi.github.io/_posts/2024-03-20-kraft-migration.md

 Using a dedicated and centralized system for maintaining cluster metadata and offload leader election was the right approach at that time, because ZooKeeper was battle tested and it is purpose built for providing distributed coordination.
 But taking care of an additional component alongside your Kafka cluster is not that simple.
 Furthermore, ZooKeeper has become a bottleneck that limits the amount of partitions that a single broker can handle.
-For these and other reasons, the Kafka community opened the "famous" [KIP-500](https://cwiki.apache.org/confluence/display/KAFKA/KIP-500%3A+Replace+ZooKeeper+with+a+Self-Managed+Metadata+Quorum) in late 2019 and started to work on the ZooKeeper removal.
+For these and other reasons, the Kafka community opened the "famous" [KIP-500](https://cwiki.apache.org/confluence/display/KAFKA/KIP-500%3A+Replace+ZooKeeper+with+a+Self-Managed+Metadata+Quorum) in late 2019 and started to work toward the ZooKeeper removal.
+Through this blog post we are going to describe the main differences between using ZooKeeper and KRaft to store the cluster metadata and how the migration from the former to the latter works.

 <!--more-->

 ### What is "wrong" with ZooKeeper?

-As already mentioned, Kafka has been using ZooKeeper as its metadata management system for several functions:
+As already mentioned, Kafka has been using ZooKeeper as its metadata management system for several tasks.
+Some of them are:

 * **Cluster membership**: each broker, joining the Kafka cluster, registers itself with a ephemeral znode on ZooKeeper;
 * **Controller election**: when a broker starts, it tries to take the "controller" role by creating the ephemeral `/controller` znode on ZooKeeper.
 If that znode already exists, it indicates which broker is the current controller;